SquidDev-CC/plethora/items/module-kinetic.md

 end
 ```

-Combined with other modules, the kinetic augment can be used to great effect: firing oneself in the direction you're
+Combined with other modules, the kinetic augment can be used in great number of ways.
+One can fire yourself in the
-currently looking, slowing your descent if you're falling to fast, etc...
-Take a look at some of the examples to get
+direction you're currently looking, slow your descent if you're falling to fast, etc… Take a look at some of the
-some ideas.
+examples to get some ideas.

 ### Other functionality
 If you're a low-tech kind of person, you can always experience the joys of `.launch()` by hand.
 First, hold carefully